 - HD (Hard Drive Activity LED, Blue):

 Connects to the hard drive activity LED on the chassis front panel.
 The LED is on when the hard drive is reading or writing data.

 - RES (Reset Switch, Green):

 Connects to the reset switch on the chassis front panel.
 Press the reset switch to restart the computer if the computer freezes and fails to perform a normal restart.

+- CI (Chassis Intrusion Header, Gray):

+Connects to the chassis intrusion switch/sensor on the chassis that can detect if the chassis cover has been removed.
+This function requires a chassis with a chassis intrusion switch/sensor.

-- NC (Purple): No connection.
+- NC (Orange): No Connection.